INFO: Flattening Lists on Windows PC

 Flattening your list does not simply produce a temporary flat view of your items.
 The list is actually changed to a flat list, with information about the original hierarchy stored in the new Parent columns.
 This means that there are no restrictions on the type of changes you can make to your list after it has been flattened.
 You can sort, rearrange items, edit their contents, delete items or add new ones.
 The only thing you need to keep in mind is that any changes to the values in the Parent columns, or to the Item columns of the original parent items, may affect the ability of ListPro to restore the original hierarchy of the list.

 In most cases you will eventually want to restore the original hierarchy of the list.
-You can do this by choosingfrom the menu.
+You can do this by choosing Unflatten Outline from the Tools menu.
 ListPro will then use the information in the Parent columns to restore the outline.
 Note that the changes you have made while the list was flattened may affect how the unflattened list actually looks.
 For example, if you have changed the order of the parent items, the unflattened list would reflect the new order.
 If you deleted items or changed the order of items that were indented under a common parent, the unflattened list would contain these changes, too.